Computing quasiconformal folds: Recovering flat-foldable surface from self-occlusion and the reinforcement iteration

-Following the notations as above, let $\Omega_{\Sigma}^{+},$ $\Omega_{\Sigma}^{-}$ be the two disjoint open sets in $\Omega$ specified by some singular set configuration $\Sigma$ as the orientation-preserving part and the reversing part, respectively.
-The original objective is to find a folding homeomorphism $f$ such that
+Following the notations as before, let $\Omega_{\Sigma}^{+},$ $\Omega_{\Sigma}^{-}$ be the two disjoint open sets in $\Omega$ specified by some singular set configuration $\Sigma$ as the orientation-preserving part and the reversing part, respectively.
+One possible formulation is to find a folding homeomorphism $f$ such that